-The Success Center at ECCC is an academic support service for students.
-Through Center Programs, students can increase their academic self-awareness and develop the most current learning and study strategies necessary for success in the college environment.
+The Success Center at ECCC is a support service for students.
+Through the Center, students can increase their educational self-awareness and develop the most current learning and study strategies necessary for success in the college environment.

-The purpose of the Success Center is to provide academic success skills, tutorial and computer assisted instruction for students who need assistance with academic studies.
+The purpose of the Success Center is to provide success skills and tutorial and computer-assisted instruction for students who need assistance with academic studies.

-The ECCC Success Center will provide faculty-led individualized tutoring to support student learning; relevant, updated academic support resources to students; and a powerful resource in the attainment of educational goals.
+The ECCC Success Center provides faculty-led individualized tutoring to support student learning; relevant, updated academic support resources to students; and a powerful resource in the attainment of educational goals.

-The Center's components will be implemented by the Director of Success Center/Testing/Continuing Education /QEP with the advice of the Success Center's Advisory Committee in policy recommendations and performance assessment activities.
+The Center's components will be implemented by the Director of Success Center/Testing/Continuing Education with the advice of the Success Center Advisory Committee in policy recommendations and performance assessment activities.
 The following services are provided:

-- 1. Coordination: The Director of Success Center/Testing/Continuing Education will meet with the Success Center's Advisory Committee to facilitate services and determine needs of students. - 2.
+- 1. Coordination: The Director of Success Center/Testing/Continuing Education will meet with the Success Center Advisory Committee to facilitate services and determine needs of students. - 2.
 Subjects: Assistance and tutorial services will be provided for all academic subjects following a published tutoring schedule. - 3.
-Referral: Students may be referred to the Success Center by faculty or counselors, or may seek assistance upon their own initiative. - 4.
-Schedule: The Success Center will be open the following hours:
+Referral: Students may be referred to the Success Center by faculty or counselors or may seek assistance upon their own initiative. - 4.
+Schedule: The Success Center is open the following hours:

-Monday through Thursday.....8:00 a.m. - 4:30 p.m.
+Monday through Thursday......8:00 a.m. - 4:30 p.m.

-Friday......8:00 a.m.- 3:00 p.m.
+Friday......8:00 a.m. - 4:00 p.m.